nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a platform: `add_plat`

-Adds a new platform to the specified job listing.
+You can add a new platform to the specified job listing.

 ✏️ **Format:** `add_plat INDEX p/PLATFORM`